pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 * When the *Auto-Rollback?* switch is set to *True*, failed queries are rolled back.

+* When the *Copy SQL from main window to query tool?* switch is set to *True*, the CREATE sql of the selected object will be copied to query tool when query tool will open.

 * When the *Prompt to save unsaved data changes?* switch is set to *True*, the editor will prompt the user to saved unsaved data when exiting the data editor.